A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

 \begin{definition}[Conservative Q-Learning] CQL modifies the standard Bellman error objective by adding a conservative regularizer.
 At each iteration, CQL solves

 where $\alpha > 0$ is a hyperparameter controlling the degree of conservatism, and $\hat{\mathcal{B}}^{\pi_k}$ is the empirical Bellman operator. \end{definition}

 The first term in the regularizer, $\log \sum_a \exp Q(s,a)$, is a soft maximum over all actions, pushing down Q-values uniformly.
 The second term, $\mathbb{E}_{\mathcal{D}}[Q(s,a)]$, pulls Q-values back up at the data actions.
-The net effect is a penalty on Q-values for actions that appear infrequently relative to their softmax contribution. \citet{Kumar2020} prove that the resulting Q-function is a pointwise lower bound on the true Q-function (Theorem 3.2), making it a concrete instantiation of the pessimism principle from~\eqref{eq:pessimistic_q} with an implicit, data-adaptive penalty $\Gamma$.
+The net effect is a penalty on Q-values for actions that appear infrequently relative to their softmax contribution.
+Theorem 3.2 of \citet{Kumar2020} does not give a pointwise lower bound on every action value.
+It gives a lower bound after taking the policy expectation of the learned Q-function under its stated conditions.
+CQL therefore implements the pessimism principle from~\eqref{eq:pessimistic_q} at the policy-value level through an implicit, data-adaptive penalty $\Gamma$.